The brave and valiant knights of old are a captivating legacy of the medieval history of Europe.

 The virtues of generosity and charitable giving were regarded as honourable traits befitting of a noble knight.
 This aspect of altruism endured as the ancient knights became more honourary noblemen than active warriors, with many adopting aristocratic roles that involved great service to their society.

-Knightly Values In A Modern World
+Knightly Behaviour In A Modern World

 Yet these traits have endured for generations, from the ancient heroes of the Middle Ages to the devout noblemen of the Renaissance, the stories of the most renowned and fabled knights share a common thread of virtue and chivalry that makes this noble rank a uniquely beloved and respected legacy of the aristocratic system.